University of Utah General Commencement Ceremony, Thursday, May 3, 2018

 Students graduating with their Bachelor’s degrees will have their degrees conferred during the College Undergraduate Convocation Ceremony in the Jon M. Huntsman Center.

 All graduates are required to wear the appropriate cap and gown during the ceremony.
-The procession begins promptly at 4:30 P.M.
+The procession begins promptly at 8:50 am.
+Graduates please arrive no later than 8:00 am.
+Faculty should gather no later than 8:30 am.

-Personal Belongings: Please leave purses, bags, cameras, and personal items with your guests.
-You will not be returning to the same seat after walking across the floor for the presentation of graduates and awarding of degrees.
+Please leave purses, bags, cameras, and personal items with your guests.
+You may not be returning to the same seat after walking across the floor for the presentation of graduates and awarding of degrees.

-Guests: Guest seating will be on a first come, first serve basis.
-Most guests choose to sit in Sections D through J, on the west side of the Huntsman Center.
+Guest seating will be on a first come, first serve basis.
 Guests are not allowed to sit in sections designated for graduates.
 Candidates and guests are requested to remain seated until the entire convocation program is complete.

-Parking: Campus parking lots may be used at no charge during Convocation.
+Campus parking lots may be used at no charge during Convocation.
 Families are encouraged to drop off elderly guests and those who cannot walk long distances in the Jon M. Huntsman Center circle before parking their cars.
 The closest parking to the Jon M. Huntsman Center is directly south in the LDS Institute lot.
 Guests may also park in other lots.
-Ceremony should be 1 hour and 45 minutes.